Since the world began, it's the eternal question that gnaws at living beings.

 A good person wants to meet your (social) circles

-OK, BUT WHERE IS A GOOD PERSON?
+OK, BUT WHERE IS THIS GOOD PERSON?

-Be clear about your desires
+Be light about your desires

 GREEN FLAG